irvingpop/packer-chef-amazon/README.md

 * These boxes assume Vagrant is logging in with 'root', not 'vagrant'.
 * These boxes should be updated to the latest package releases on build
 * An extra device or logical volume is available (and possibly setup) for /var/lib/mysql  (note: for AWS you can configure these at the vagrant-aws level now, so we will leave this unset for EC2 instances)

-* These boxes (at least CentOS) install a local repo that copies all current Percona rpms at the time of the box being created.
-This helps with situations where the boxes are used without good internet connections. (i.e., conferences)
+### Local Percona package repository

+These boxes contain a local repository that is disabled by default containing recent releases of Percona software.
+This repo can be enabled for the purposes of using these boxes in situations with poor or no internet connectivity.
+(E.g., conferences)

 ## OSes